 Obstructive sleep apnea is considered a serious medical condition.
 Complications may include:

 Daytime fatigue and sleepiness.
 The repeated awakenings associated with obstructive sleep apnea make normal, restorative sleep impossible.

 People with obstructive sleep apnea often experience severe daytime drowsiness, fatigue and irritability.
 They may have difficulty concentrating and find themselves falling asleep at work, while watching TV or even when driving.
 They may also be at higher risk of work-related accidents.

 Children and young people with obstructive sleep apnea may do poorly in school and commonly have attention or behavior problems.

 Cardiovascular problems.
 Sudden drops in blood oxygen levels that occur during obstructive sleep apnea increase blood pressure and strain the cardiovascular system.
 Many people with obstructive sleep apnea develop high blood pressure (hypertension), which can increase the risk of heart disease.

 Obstructive sleep apnea increases the risk of abnormal heart rhythms (arrhythmias).
-These abnormal rhythms can lower blood oxygen levels.
-If there's underlying heart disease, these repeated multiple episodes of low blood oxygen could lead to sudden death from a cardiac event.
+These abnormal rhythms can lower blood pressure.
+If there's underlying heart disease, these repeated multiple episodes of arrhythmias could lead to sudden death.

 Complications with medications and surgery.
 Obstructive sleep apnea also is a concern with certain medications and general anesthesia.
 These medications, such as sedatives, narcotic analgesics and general anesthetics, relax your upper airway and may worsen your obstructive sleep apnea.